 Abigail Evaluates the Strategic Environment

-Although she probably did it in a split second, Abigail evaluated the entire scenario unfolding before her.
+Although she probably did it in a split second, Abigail evaluated the entire scene unfolding before her.
 Her husband was wealthy and had lots of servants, but they would be no match for David and his mighty band of warriors.
 Her husband was also stubborn, wicked, and prideful and would probably never consider apologizing to David.
 The only course of action was for her to take matters into her own hands and to appeal to David directly.

 Relevant Article: Negotiating Tips Every Women Should Know